Lineves7/CSformer/README.md

 ## Training (Coming Soon)

 ## Citation
-If this code/UEGAN is useful for your research, please cite our paper:
+If this code is useful for your research, please cite our paper:

 ```
 @article{csformer,